ukbendavies/secure-dev-workflow/README.md

 - Windows 10 / 11
 - Powershell (6 / 7++ / core)
 - Git, Oh-My-Posh, Posh-Git and SSH
+- This walkthrough expects git and ssh to have been installed already: see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## What can I get from this?